 The trade-off is a scar and nice arms vs. no scar but excess skin in the arms, so patients should talk to their plastic surgeon about each of these options.
 The incisions on the arms do take a while to heal, but patients who are carefully selected are almost uniformly happy with the results.

-Surgery After Massive Weight Loss
+Treatment After Massive Weight Loss

-Skin tightening after massive weight loss
+Skin treatment after massive weight loss

 These answers are for educational purposes and should not be relied upon as a substitute for medical advice you may receive from your physician.
 If you have a medical emergency, please call 911.
 These answers do not constitute or initiate a patient/doctor relationship.